Types

 Types of CUP

-Cancer of unknown primary (CUP) can be split into 5 main groups:
+CUP can be grouped into 4 main groups:

 Adenocarcinoma

 Adenocarcinoma starts in the gland cells.
 These cells line certain organs of the body, and release substances such as mucus or digestive juices.
-At least 60 out of 100 cancers of unknown primary (60%) are adenocarcinomas.
+At least 65 out of 100 CUP (65%) are adenocarcinomas.

-The most common places for secondary cancers to be found are the lymph nodes, liver, lung and bone.
+The most common places for secondary cancers are the lymph nodes, liver, lung and brain.

 Squamous cell carcinoma